 Usually, the releases from an individual effusive eruption are too small to allow a specific case study.
 However, in June 1783, the Icelandic volcano Laki began erupting basalt and releasing SO2.
-Over the following eight months, an estimated 15 km of magma and 122 Tg SO2 were emitted, with about 60% of this released over the first six weeks of the eruption (Thordarson and Self, 2002).
+Over the following eight months, an estimated $15 \text{ km}^3$ of magma and $122 \text{ Tg } \text{SO}2$ were emitted, with about 60% of this released over the first six weeks of the eruption (Thordarson and Self, 2002).
 A dry fog was recorded over much of Europe during the second half of the year (Stothers, 1996), eventually reaching eastwards across Asia (Renovantz, 1788).
-Ice core data suggests that there was strong fall-out of aerosols from this eruption over Greenland (e.g. Hammer (1977) and Fiacco et al. (1994)), the north-eastern Canadian Arctic (Fisher and Koerner, 1981) and Spitzbergen (Fujii et al., 1990) although estimates of how long the aerosol remained in the atmosphere before being deposited in the ice cores are somewhat contradictory.
+Ice core data suggests that there was strong fall-out of aerosols from this eruption over Greenland (e.g. Hammer, 1977; Fiacco et al., 1994), the north-eastern Canadian Arctic (Fisher and Koerner, 1981) and Spitzbergen (Fujii et al., 1990) although estimates of how long the aerosol remained in the atmosphere before being deposited in the ice cores are somewhat contradictory.

 There has been much debate over the climatic impact attributable to this eruption.
 Documentary evidence suggests that the summer of 1783 was warm in Europe at least (Stothers, 1999) with frequent thunderstorms.
+The July mean temperature as recorded in the Central England Temperature record was 18.8°C, the highest in the dataset prior to 1981.
+However, 1976 and 1852 were only 0.1°C cooler, suggesting that a volcanic eruption is not the only possible cause of such peaks in the record.
 Wood (1992) shows warm temperatures across Europe during July 1783 and there are also suggestions of unusually warm temperatures in north America during this time (Sigurdsson, 1982).
 A dry fog and haze persisted throughout much of the summer across the Northern Hemisphere.
 Franklin (1785) was the first to suggest that the extremely cold winter of 1783/84 may have been connected to the aftermath of the Laki eruption.
 In fact, the period 1784-1786 was unusually cold in many places (Wood, 1992).
 In a study of temperature records after 6 major eruptions in the last 100 years, Angell and Korshover (1985) attributed a cooling of -0.14 °C in the Northern Hemisphere annual mean temperature in 1783 (compared to the mean of the 5 years before), to the combined eruption of Laki and Asama, a Japanese eruption also occuring in 1783.
-Briffa et al. (1998) found changes in tree rings which indicated a Northern Hemisphere mean temperature anomaly of -0.27 °C (+/- 0.3 °C being the 95% confidence limits of this change).
+Briffa et al. (1998) found changes in tree rings which indicated a Northern Hemisphere mean temperature anomaly of $-0.27^{\circ}C$ ( $\pm 0.3^{\circ}C$ being the 95% confidence limits of this change).
 However, Zielinski et al. (1994) assert that Asama probably had little climatic impact based on previous eruptions; perhaps this was because Asama eruptions generally do not release much sulphur (Kohno et al., 1993).
 This eruption may, however, account for reports of a cold wet summer in Japan during 1783 (Mikami, 1987).
 Thordarson and Self (2002) analysed temperature records from Europe and the eastern United States, obtaining a larger cold anomaly (from the 1768-98 mean) of 1.3 to 1.4 K during the three years following Laki.
 This anomaly is considerably larger than those from other sources but this may have been due to the relatively small geographic distribution of data used.